vecma-project/EasyVVUQ-QCGPJ/docs/api.rst

         TaskRequirements(nodes=Resources(exact=2),cores=Resources(min=4,max=6))

-The algorithm used to define Task requirements in EasyPJ is inherited from the QCG PJ system.
+The algorithm used to define Task requirements in EasyVVUQ-QCGPJ is inherited from the QCG-PilotJob system.
 Further instruction can be found in the `QCG Pilot Job documentation <https://github.com/vecma-project/QCG-PilotJob>`__

 Submission schemes
 ******************

-EasyPJ allows to submit tasks in a few predefined order schemes.
+EasyVVUQ-QCGPJ allows to submit tasks in a few predefined order schemes.
 The submission may be ``RUN_ORIENTED``, ``PHASE_ORIENTED``, ``EXECUTION_ONLY`` or ``RUN_ORIENTED_CONDENSED``.
 Depending on a specific usecase the efficiency of these schemes may significantly differ.